-Welcome to my absolutely perfect non-toy gifts for kids list.
-This gift guide is filled with an assortment of items and suggested pairings for a themed gift.
+Looking for absolutely person non-toy gifts for kids?
+That’s this gift guide filled with an assortment of amazing ideas for kids and suggested pairings for a themed gift.
 Don’t gloss over non-toy gifts for the holiday season: these presents pack a major “wow.”

 What are non-toy gifts for kids?

-Gifts for kids don’t always have to be toys.
+Gifts for kids don’t always need to be toys.

-The items on this list are definitely not toys.
-There’s nothing to build with or be imaginary with, but these gifts are still just as enriching to a child’s life.
+This list of non-toy gifts for kids is full of items that aren’t traditional toys.
+There’s nothing here to build with or for imaginative play, and yet, these gifts are still just as enriching to a child’s life.

 Why I love physical non-toy gifts for kids

-This list is (obviously) filled with non-toy gifts that a child can open and immediately use.
-This is very different from other non-toy gifts like memberships, subscriptions, classes, or coupon books.
+This list focuses on non-toy gifts that kids can open, hold, and use right away.
+These are different from other wonderful non-toy gifts like memberships, subscriptions, classes, or experience-based coupon books.

 Remember, non-toy gifts do not have a gender

 It would be a shame to minimize a child’s interests because it didn’t match a specific gendered expectation.
-Instead, let’s match gifts to the child.
+Let’s make sure we’re matching gifts to each child, honoring what they truly love.

 Non-toy gifts are great in pairings